JJ/hoborg/text/text.md

 *revise*

 So this is what you hobos do, right?
 Sit around the fire in this rail yard...
 Jungle?
 How come you call this a jungle?
-It's a railroad switchyard!
+It's a rail switchyard!
 OK, jungle.
-And you tell tall tales, right?
-And you want to hear mine?
+And you tell tall tales around the fire, right?
+And you want to
+hear mine?
 OK, Duke, I owe you.
 So here it goes.

-What do you mean,
+What do you mean, Gummy?
-Gummy?
 It's the plain truth.
 I will tell it to you exactly like it happened.
 Yes, sir, I'm sure, what are you, a fuckin' people's court?
+Do I have to take the oath or anything?

 Alright, then.
-The story of how I became in the possession of Manuel the Man-Made Man starts in Mobile, which is only fitting, given the circus obsession with phrases with words that all start the same.
+This is the real story of how I came to be in the possession of Manuel the Man-Made Man starts in Mobile, which is only fitting, given the circus obsession with phrases with words that all start the same.
 Mobile, yes, time ago it was in Alabama, but now is  a